Germany: Merkel rejects calls for apartment expropriation

 BERLIN — Chancellor Angela Merkel and her center-left allies are rejecting calls for the expropriation of apartments from corporate property owners in response to rising rents in German cities.

-Affordable-housing activists in Berlin launched a grassroots campaign on Saturday to force the city’s government into taking over nearly 250,000 apartments worth billions.
-There were protests against increasing rents in other cities.
+Affordable housing activists in Berlin launched a grassroots campaign on Saturday to force the city government into taking over nearly 250,000 apartments worth billions.
+There were protests over increasing rents in other cities.

-Merkel spokesman Steffen Seibert said Monday the chancellor doesn’t think that is the right solution.
+Merkel spokesman Steffen Seibert said Monday the chancellor doesn’t think seizing property is the right solution.
 He said “the key to affordable living space is not expropriation but having a sufficient number of apartments available.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This version has been corrected to show first name of lawmaker in final paragraph is Andrea, not Andres.